 In our case, we modified our itinerary based on the preference and consensus of the group.
 And they are open to it.
 They also offer big discounts for larger groups!
 Details will be provided later for the itinerary, rates, and contact details.

 Jham Letigo | 09159967909 | FB Page https://www.facebook.com/Cebudgetours/.

 About the Author:

-I am MJ Gonzaga, a grab-my-backpack-and-go budget traveller.
+I am MJ Gonzaga, a grab-my-backpack-and-go budget traveler.
 It feels great to be at the summit of a mountain, or jumping and hopping on rocks, or getting an adrenaline rush as I go deep down the caves.
 Swimming in crystal clear water relaxes me, and it gives me a sense of clarity as I swim farther away from the shore.
 My love for travel is equally the same as my love for photography, which is why I always document my travel adventures through photos.
-That is how I preserve the memories I’ve had at a specific place, and relive the feeling of being there again.
+That is how I preserve the memories I’ve had at a specific place and relive the feeling of being there again.
 It also reminds me that I am the unrestrained backpacker I have always wanted to be!